We See the Light at the End of the Tunnel!

 If you struggling with mental wellness, do not hesitate to call Behavioral Wellness 24/7 Access Line: (888) 868-1649

 For UCSB students, CAPS is open and taking patients by video conference appointment.
-For more information and to schedule an appointment please visit http://caps.sa.ucsb.edu/
+For more information and to schedule an appointment click here.

 CAPS is currently using a service request form to schedule intake appointments and pre-screen for Group Counseling (when required)

-Health & Wellness wellness.sa.ucsb.edu is a resource for self care resources and wellness offerings that includes food & cooking resources (on a budget), meditation, sleep health and other programs that are designed to address impacts of stress but also build resilience and social connection.
+Student Health & Wellness: A resource for self care resources and wellness offerings that includes food & cooking resources (on a budget), meditation, sleep health and other programs that are designed to address impacts of stress but also build resilience and social connection.

-Student Well-Being website: wellbeing.ucsb.edu.
-This site is a resource that is a central hub of wellbeing resources for students and includes Basic Needs, CAPS, SHS, Health & Wellness, Recreation, C.A.R.E., Student Mental Health Coordination and contacts for urgent needs.
+Student Well-Being: This site is a resource that is a central hub of wellbeing resources for students and includes Basic Needs, CAPS, SHS, Health & Wellness, Recreation, C.A.R.E., Student Mental Health Coordination, and contacts for urgent needs.

 The IVCSD provides multiple resources alongside other community organizations to survivors of sexual assault and other interpersonal violence crimes.
-In partnership with Standing Together to End Sexual Assault (STESA) we recently opened a Survivor Resource Center at 970 Embarcadero Del Mar where survivors and their loved ones can meet with STESA.
+In partnership with Standing Together to End Sexual Assault (STESA) the Survivor Resource Center is available at 970 Embarcadero Del Mar where survivors and their loved ones can meet with STESA.
 STESA may be contacted at: (805) 564-3696.

-We also partner with the UC Police Department to provide an Interpersonal Violence Investigations and Prevention Detective for the Isla Vista community.
-Kovena Avila is a specialized trauma informed investigator that is dedicated to working with survivors of sexual assault, domestic violence, stalking, and other related crimes in order to acheive their intended justice.
-Detective Avila may be contacted here: email@example.com.
+We also partner with the UC Police Department to provide an Interpersonal Violence Investigator and Prevention Detective for the Isla Vista community.
+Kovena Avila is a specialized trauma-informed investigator that is dedicated to working with survivors of sexual assault, domestic violence, stalking, and other related crimes in order to acheive their intended justice.
+Detective Avila may be contacted at: firstname.lastname@example.org.
 Further resources include Campus Advocacy Resources and Education (CARE) that can be contacted at: (805) 893-4613.